omerhalid/hangman_cpp/readme.md

 The game is designed using the principles of OOP.
 The `HangmanGame` class encapsulates the data and functions related to the game, providing a clear interface and hiding the implementation details.
 This makes the code easier to understand, maintain, and modify.

-## Known Issues and Future Improvements

-- There is a known bug where if a letter appears more than once in the word, the game only counts it once.
-This will be addressed in a future update.

 ## How to Play

 The game starts by displaying a menu with three options: Play Game, Add Word, and Exit.
 The user can choose to start a new game, add a new word to the game, or exit the game.
 During the game, the user is asked to guess a letter in the hidden word.
 The game continues until the user guesses the whole word or chooses to exit the game.